 1. A Move From Micro to Nano

-But what would be the advantage of big brands using influencers with a small amount of followers to advertise their products?
+But what would be the advantage of big brands using influencers with a small number of followers to advertise their products?

 Well, the advantage of having a few thousand followers allows brands to target an incredibly niche audience.
 Many brands have seen more success with this approach, as rather than their carefully created campaigns going into the abyss and being lost amongst the sheer amount of followers, these influencers have a smaller, dedicated audience.
 We are seeing a short term shift to these smaller influencers to create new and loyal customer bases for brands.